-This article is unique in that it has been drawn from published Clarity Magazine articles by a few authors: Paramhansa Yogananda, Swami Kriyananda, and Nayaswamis Jyotish and Devi.
+This article is unique in that it has been drawn from published Clarity Magazine articles by a few authors: Paramhansa Yogananda, Swami Kriyananda, and Nayaswami Jyotish and Nayaswami Devi.
 Sources are listed at the end of this article.

 1. Your best astrological amulet